AdobeDocs/cloudmanager-api-docs/tutorial/1-a-basic-webhook.md

 ## Tutorial Step 1 - A Basic Webhook

-In this first tutorial, we're going to create an event handler (webhook) which is compatible with Adobe I/O Events.
+In the first step of the tutorial, we're going to create an event handler (webhook) which is compatible with Adobe I/O Events.
 This webhook doesn't actually do much; it just logs the body of the request.
 But it provides a skeleton on which you'll build in later steps.

 ### Dependencies